 Back in 2009, THQ and Volition released Red Faction Guerrilla on the PS3, Xbox 360 and PC via GFWL.
 The game itself was a bit of a hidden gem as a lot of people overlooked it at the time, only to return to it at a later date and realise how much fun the game can be.
-With its emphasis on “if you see it, you can break it to pieces”, Red Faction Guerrilla was basically an open sandbox which existed purely to let you go wild and destroy everything which stands before you, be it a bridge, tower, building, or even someones face!
+With its emphasis on “if you see it, you can break it to pieces”, Red Faction Guerrilla was basically an open sandbox that existed purely to let you go wild and destroy everything which stands before you, be it a bridge, tower, building, or even someones face!
 So, with THQ Nordic announcing a remastered version, I knew I had to get hold of it and play it once more just to see if it both stands up today and if it’s as fun as I remember it being many years ago.

-One thing, before I go into detail, I played the game in it’s ‘performance’ mode on the PS4 Pro, this is a 1500p resolution at ‘up to’ 60fps.
+One thing, before I go into detail, I played the game in its ‘performance’ mode on the PS4 Pro, this is a 1500p resolution at ‘up to’ 60fps.
 There is another option for a native 2160p at 30fps but I found it more enjoyable playing it with a smoother framerate.
 I say ‘up to’ for a reason, which I’ll get into later on in my review…

 Red Faction Guerrilla: ReMARStered is set in the year 2125.
 The EDF (Earth Defence Force – no, not THAT EDF…), which were the allies during the original Red Faction game, have now become the antagonists – what a turn of events!
 Initially, everything was great, the EDF were deployed on Mars in order to support the miners and protect their well being as a kind of ‘police force’.
 However, Earths resources were running low which resulted in the global economy collapsing on our home turf.
 So, as an alternative, the leaders here on Earth demanded that the people of Mars must work harder and supply more raw materials for Earth to survive.
 You can probably see where this is going… The EDF basically took control of Mars, forced people to work non-stop, removed everyone’s rights, and overall became a right pain in the backside to everyone!

 Alec Mason, our protagonist and a budding miner, has just arrived on Mars in order to meet up with his brother, Daniel, and help out in terms of supplying Earth with resources.
 Just a side note – people of Earth don’t actually know that the EDF has taken control of Mars as the fake propaganda which is plastered all over the place makes out that Mars is a great place to both live and work.
 This made it even harder for Alec to believe when he finds out his brother is secretly a member of the Red Faction, the rebel alliance on Mars.
-However, Alec will soon truly understand what’s going on as he see’s his brother slaughtered by the EDF in cold blood as he also almost loses his life.
+However, Alec will soon truly understand what’s going on as he sees his brother slaughtered by the EDF in cold blood whilst he also almost loses his life.
 The only reason Alec manages to live is that a group of Red Faction guerillas take out his captors and enrol him as one of them within a matter of minutes.

 Alec is taken to the Red Faction safe house where he meets up with Samanya, who is basically criminal number one in the eyes of the EDF, where he finds out about all the disgusting and terrible things the EDF have been doing to the miners for quite a while.
 Along with Jenkins, who’s a bit of a loony, and commander Hugo Davies, you form an alliance to drive out the EDF and reclaim Mars for the inhabitants once more.
 With the help of your allies, you will be completing many side-missions in order to increase the presence of the Red Faction guerrillas, complete a similar amount of actions to bring down the amount of EDF control within the areas, and finally complete various main-missions in order to fully reclaim sectors and achieve victory.
 There’s a lot to do, so let’s get started…

 Okay, so I imagine a fair few of you out there have already seen Red Faction Guerrilla before, or at least heard of it as it’s infamous for its level of destruction.
-The reMARStered version doesn’t disappoint as everything you loved from the original is present once more within this new and improved version, only with more polish and sparkles!
+The ‘reMARStered’ version doesn’t disappoint as everything you loved from the original is present once more within this new and improved version, only with more polish and sparkles!
 First things first, I’ve had a lot of fun with this game on the PS4 Pro, the game ran at a great framerate for the vast majority of the game, until I was tasked with blowing up a bridge – that kind of made my framerate drop to about Just Cause 3 levels, but it only happened once (I have a video below).
 The game isn’t serious, it has a playful attitude about it and you’re free to take on most of the missions in any way you wish.

-So, you’ve been tasked with destroying a building in order to increase your rating with the Red Faction and decrease the EDF moral – do you; A. Carefully plant a load of trigger mines and blow them to watch it fall, B. Grab a Rocket Launcher and blow the hell out of it, C. Get in a vehicle and ram it to death until it falls over, or D. Smash it with your giant sledgehammer until the whole things comes down like a tower of cards?
-Personally, I drive a vehicle into things until it’s about to explode, then run back to let it blow a massive gash into the side of a building – then I run in with my hammer and show the structure who’s boss!
+So, you’ve been tasked with destroying a building in order to increase your rating with the Red Faction and decrease the EDF morale – do you; A. Carefully plant a load of trigger mines and blow them to watch it fall, B. Grab a Rocket Launcher and blow the hell out of it, C. Get in a vehicle and ram it to death until it falls over, or D. Smash it with your giant sledgehammer until the whole thing comes down like a tower of cards?
+Personally, I drive a vehicle into things until it’s about to explode, then run back to let it blow a massive gash into the side of a building – then I run-in with my hammer and show the structure who’s boss!
 Seriously, if you haven’t played this game before but you like smashing things up or faffing about instead of actually completing missions in a serious way, then you’ll love this game.

 Bringing the house down:

 I can’t talk about Red Faction Guerrilla: ReMARStered without talking about the destruction in more detail!
-As far as I’m aware, Red Faction games were one of the first to implement an amazing destruction algorithm which allows you to cause damage and destroy almost everything you can see.
+As far as I’m aware, Red Faction games were one of the first to implement an amazing destruction algorithm that allows you to cause damage and destroy almost everything you can see.
 Usually, environments such as floors, mountains, and rocks can’t be smashed up, but any man-made structure is a free-for-all in terms of destruction.
-The thing which really stands out about Red Faction Guerrilla: ReMARStered is the attention to detail in regards to the actual damage – as you slam your sledgehammer into a wall, it breaks away in a realistic fashion, as if it’s actually breaking away as it would in real life.
+The thing which really stands out about Red Faction Guerrilla: ReMARStered is the attention to detail in regards to the actual damage – as you slam your sledgehammer into a wall, it breaks away in a realistic fashion as if it’s actually breaking away as it would in real life.

 Also, the structures are built like you would expect them to be in real life.
 What do I mean by this?
 Well, if you see a massive house and you start slapping it with the hammer of doom, you will first break away the exterior concrete, then you may see some internal girders and foundations which you must hack away at, and then finally you will break through the interior concrete.
 Also, if you smash the lower half of a wall, you will sometimes see structural poles sticking out the remaining upper half or fibreglass coatings crumpled and waving about.
 This was all present in the original game back in 2009 as well, but it looks even better now we can see everything more clearly.